How much internet speed do you need? That depends on how you plan on using your internet connection.

-Internet Service Providers in Tallahassee, FL
+Internet Providers in Tallahassee, Florida

-Most Popular Residential Internet Providers in Tallahassee, Florida
+Most Popular Internet Providers in Tallahassee, Florida:

 Internet Access in Tallahassee, Florida

-There are two broadband providers for Tallahassee residents: Viasat Internet (formerly Exede) and HughesNet.
+There are two broadband providers for Tallahassee residents: Viasat Internet and HughesNet.
 Viasat mostly offers Satellite service, with speeds as high as 100 Mbps and availability in close to one hundred percent of the population.
 HughesNet predominantly offers Satellite, with availability for close to one hundred percent of Tallahassee.

 The coverage data analysis on BroadbandNow comes via FCC data.
 Internet providers in Tallahassee are required by law to report deployment and subscriber data biannually.
 By leveraging direct relationships with Internet providers, we are able to verify public data in comparison to privatized data including lit addresses submitted by providers directly.
 The speed averages shown on this page are calculated from real-world speed tests from the Tallahassee area in the M-Labs database, a tool integrated into Chrome search results as well as BroadbandNow.